apitube/docs/content/use-cases/Articles/Filtering/location.md

 ---
-slug: '/filtering/location'
+slug: '/articles/filtering/location'
+sidebar_position: 15
 ---

 # Search by locations

-Find articles in a specific radius from location
+Find articles in a specific radius from location.

 [More filter options see in API Reference](/api-reference/get-articles)